There’s plenty to do in Mount Buffalo National Park, and cooling off in Rollasons Falls should be at the top of your list!

 • Camera!

 Head to Mount Buffalo National Park.
 If you’re from Melbourne, it should take you around 3.5 to 4 hours.
-After passing the village of Porepunkah, you will get to the NP entrance.
+After passing the village of Porepunkah, you will get to the National Park entrance.
 From there, follow the windy Mount Buffalo road upwards for around 10 minutes.
 You will pass the Eurobin Falls parking on the way.
 The car park will be on the right side of the road and indicated by a Parks Victoria sign.

 Skill Level